 A Summary of Sourcing Rules (Bona Fide Residents of Puerto Rico)

-A bona fide resident of Puerto Rico is generally allowed to exclude “income derived from sources within Puerto Rico” from U.S. taxable income.
-Since only Puerto Rican-sourced income qualifies for this exclusion, it is essential to distinguish which types of income are, and are not, considered Puerto Rican-sourced.
+A bona fide resident of Puerto Rico may generally exclude income derived from Puerto Rican sources from U.S. taxable income.
+Since only income sourced within Puerto Rico qualifies for this exclusion, it’s crucial to understand which types of income are considered Puerto Rican-sourced and which are not.

 Interest Income

-Interest income is generally considered Puerto Rican-sourced if it is paid by a resident of Puerto Rico or a Puerto Rican corporation.
-However, if a bona fide Puerto Rico resident receives interest from a U.S. corporation or resident, that income is regarded as U.S.-sourced and cannot be excluded from U.S. taxable income.
+Interest income is typically Puerto Rican-sourced if paid by a resident or corporation of Puerto Rico.
+However, interest received from a U.S. corporation or resident is considered U.S.-sourced and does not qualify for the exclusion from U.S. taxable income.

 Dividend Income

-Dividend income is usually classified as Puerto Rican-sourced when paid by a Puerto Rican corporation.
-Conversely, dividends received by a bona fide Puerto Rican resident from a U.S. corporation are treated as U.S.-sourced and are not excluded from U.S. taxable income.
+Dividends are usually classified as Puerto Rican-sourced if paid by a Puerto Rican corporation.
+Dividends from a U.S. corporation, however, are treated as U.S.-sourced income and are taxable in the U.S.

 Compensation for Personal Services